 Whenever this module is in focus, the full uncropped image will be shown, overlaid with crop handles and optional guiding lines.

 Resize the crop by dragging the border and corner handles.

 Move the crop rectangle by clicking and dragging inside the crop area.
 Constrain movement to the horizontal/vertical axis by holding Ctrl/Shift, respectively while dragging.
-Commit changes by either giving focus to another module or by double-clicking on the image.
+Commit changes by giving focus to another module.

 The crop module controls are split into two sections as follows: